chrisweb/rehype-github-alerts/README.md

 I created [an issue on github](https://github.com/chrisweb/rehype-github-alerts/issues/1) to check how github is rendering alerts

-### remark example
+### rehype example

-check out the [readme of the remark example](./examples/simple-rehype-example/README.md) for more details about this example, all the source code is located in `examples/simple-rehype-example/`
+check out the [readme of the rehype example](./examples/simple-rehype-example/README.md) for more details about this example, all the source code is located in `examples/simple-rehype-example/`

 ## options